 The iteration process can be used to determine the precise shading limit angle, pitch or row spacing to reach your capacity.
 It depends on which iteration option you select.

 - Iterate by - you can select 1 of 3 options below:

 Then you have to set up the range for the iteration process:

 - Stop - the final distance;

-Using area capacity iteration as generation feature:
+Using area capacity iteration for simple generation